AFFF Lawsuits | October 2024 Update

 AFFF firefighting foam has undeniable benefits when it comes to an immediate safety concern, but in the long term, many believe that the hazardous chemicals it contains are not worth the risk.
 Per- and polyfluoroalkyl substances, or PFAS as the chemicals are also known, have heat-resistant properties that allow AFFF to cool off a fire.

-They have been dubbed “forever chemicals” because it takes the human body a long time to process them once they have been absorbed.
-As PFAS build up in a person’s system, they can upset the body’s normal routines, leading to a number of serious health issues like cancer and chronic conditions like thyroid disease.
+PFAS have been dubbed “forever chemicals” because the human body takes a long time to process them once they have been absorbed.
+As PFAS build up in a person’s system, they can upset the body’s normal routines, leading to a number of serious health issues, such as cancer and chronic conditions like thyroid disease.

-The U.S. military, private companies, and other groups have taken note of the threat AFFF poses to the public.
-Many sectors are phasing out AFFF and committing researchers to creating other fire extinguishers that are PFAS-free.
+The U.S. military, private companies, and other groups have noted the threat AFFF poses to the public.
+Many sectors are phasing out AFFF and committing researchers to creating other PFAS-free fire extinguishers.
 While these efforts look promising for reducing AFFF exposure in the future, there is still the matter of compensating individuals who have already been harmed by the forever chemicals in AFFF firefighting foam.

 What states have banned AFFF foam?

 States are taking swift action to transition to safer and more efficient alternatives.
-A total of twelve states, including California, Colorado, Connecticut, Hawaii, Illinois, Maine, Maryland, Minnesota, New Hampshire, New York, Vermont, and Washington, have implemented bans on the use of all PFAS in firefighting foam, permitting only restricted exceptions.
+Twelve states, including California, Colorado, Connecticut, Hawaii, Illinois, Maine, Maryland, Minnesota, New Hampshire, New York, Vermont, and Washington, have implemented bans on the use of all PFAS in firefighting foam, permitting only restricted exceptions.

 Which PFAS Chemicals are Found in Aqueous Film Forming Foam?